 We collaborate with researchers throughout UC San Diego as well as other universities and hospitals to analyze human milk samples and clinical data from our biorepository.
-Our recent and ongoing projects with Mommy’s Milk samples include:
+Check out the projects that have used Mommy’s Milk samples.
+Explore analyses, collaborator’s labs, and the variety of topics that involve human milk!

 Analysis of Lead in Human Milk Samples After Maternal Report of Elevated Infant Blood Lead Levels

-We determined the concentration of lead in human milk samples from lactating parents with normal blood lead levels whose children showed signs of lead exposure via a blood screen at a pediatric medical office between 12 months and 24 months of age.
-This project was completed in collaboration with Dr. Euhna Hoh at San Diego State University (Hoh Lab)
+Goal: Analyze the concentration of lead in human milk samples from lactating parents with normal blood lead levels whose children showed signs of lead exposure.

 Tran CD, Dodder NG, Quintana PJE, et al. Organic contaminants in human breast milk identified by non-targeted analysis.
 Chemosphere.
 2020;238:124677. doi:10.1016/j.chemosphere.2019.124677